gianluparri03/dotfiles/README.md

 ## PS1

 To set the PS1 colors, you have to set two environment variables, `PS1_FG` and `PS1_BG`, containing the escape sequence for the colors, otherwise it will be all white.
+For this, and other custom options, set them in a file called `.bashrc.local`.